rebelappstudio/rebellion/README.md

 # Rebellion

 Analyze ARB files for possible issues.
 Find missing translations.
 Translate missing items using ChatGPT.
-Add it to your CI job to make sure all strings are translated and have no problems.
+Add it to your CI job to make sure all strings are translated and have no issues.

 # Installation